t-mart/ispee/README.md

 Use this to get a quantitative idea about your connection, so you can complain with confidence to your ISP.

+**New!** conn-probe will also gather modem information from an [Arris S33 router](https://www.surfboard.com/products/cable-modems/s33/) and visualize things like uncorrectable codewords and signal-to-noise ratio.

 ## Quickstart

 1. Ensure you have [Docker Desktop](https://www.docker.com/products/docker-desktop)